-We abstracted pertinent information from each included study; details included methods and populations, interventions, comparators, outcomes, timing, and settings.
+We abstracted pertinent information from each included study; details included methods and the PICOTS elements.
 A second investigator checked all data abstractions for completeness and accuracy.
 We resolved differences by consensus or adjudication by a third senior investigator.

 Using predefined criteria developed by the USPSTF, two investigators independently assessed the quality of each study as good, fair, or poor.
-The USPSTF criteria appear in Appendix C; Appendix F lists our ratings for each domain for each eligible study.
+The USPSTF criteria are listed in Appendix C; Appendix F lists our ratings for each domain for each eligible study.
 Disagreements were resolved by discussion and consensus.
 We rated trials with fatal flaws as poor quality (i.e., high risk of bias).
 Fatal flaws that resulted in poor-quality ratings included initially assembled groups that were not close to being comparable or were not maintained throughout the study, overall attrition of at least 20 percent or differential attrition of at least 15 percentage points between groups, and use of unreliable or invalid measurement instruments or unequal application among groups (including not masking outcome assessment).
-For randomized controlled trials, the lack of intention-to-treat analysis was also a reason for rating a trial as poor quality.
+For RCTs, the lack of intention-to-treat analysis was also a reason for rating a trial as poor quality.